 c) Academic Dishonesty cases are handled initially by the academic units, following the process outlined in the University's Academic Dishonesty Report Form, and will also be referred to SCCS for action under these rules.

 (4) Hazing, defined as any action that endangers the physical, emotional, mental health or safety of an individual, or destroys or damages personal property for the purpose of initiation, membership, admission or participation in a group or organization.
 Expressed or implied consent of the person subject to hazing is not a defense.
 Apathy and acquiescence in the presence of hazing are not neutral acts; they are violations of this rule.
 Acts that constitute hazing when they endanger the physical, emotional, mental health or safety of an individual, or destroy or damage personal property, include but are not limited to:

-a) acts that are prohibited under any applicable law, including but not limited to ORS 163.197, under which hazing is a criminal violation;
+a) acts that are prohibited under any applicable law, under which hazing is a violation;

 b) interfering with a Student's academic performance by denying sufficient time for class, study or other academic activities;

 d) compelling participation in physical activities such as calisthenics, exercise, or other games or activities requiring physical exertion;